 They are especially important for people without much garden space or the two million Britons living in flats and apartments without a garden.

 Now there are often long waiting lists for an allotment.
-And getting hold of one can be like finding the goose that laid the golden egg.
-But according to the National Allotment Society, almost 2000 new plots were built in 2013.
+Getting ahold of one can be like finding the goose that laid the golden egg.
+However, according to the National Allotment Society, almost 2000 new plots were built in 2013.
 So get down to your local council and get your name on the list!

 Still not convinced?